 The large differences across models that we observe have important implications for both policymakers and researchers.
 For monetary policymakers interested in evaluating policy alternatives, the selection of the model or models used for policy analysis is critical.
 Policymakers should choose models that have reasonable properties rather than models in the tails of the distribution of monetary policy effects.
 In doing so, they should be guided by assessments of past policy experiences and non-structural evidence on the timing and extent of the effects of monetary policy actions.
 The more plausible lags that we found in the models with authors from central banks suggest that this may be understood.
 Of course, given the considerable uncertainty about the effects of policy found here, policymakers should try to ensure that their decisions are robust, in the sense that they yield good outcomes in a range of models (Levin, Weiland, and Williams, 1999; Levin and Williams, 2003; Taylor and Weiland, 2012).
 However, even in such robustness exercises, models with unreasonable properties should presumably be downweighed or excluded.
 That said, policymakers need to be humble about their understanding of the effects of policy, and they should employ a risk management approach, taking account of possible costs of outcomes in which monetary policy proves to work more or less rapidly than expected and has more or less power than anticipated.

-For macroeconomic modelers, the risk is that modeling decisions made when studying a particular problem of interest could lead to a model that has very unlikely monetary policy dynamics.
-While the topic under study may not be directly related to monetary policy (e.g., the focus may be on fiscal policy, financial intermediation, etc.), the result could be that the conclusions reached are dependent on the unusual and perhaps unlikely monetary policy dynamics.
-Modelers should check to be sure that monetary policy effects that are in the tail of the distribution are not driving their results.
+For macroeconomic modelers, these results may suggest that modeling decisions made when studying a particular problem of interest could lead to a model that has very unlikely monetary policy dynamics.
+However, those dynamics may affect the conclusions regarding the problem of interestThus, modelers should check to be sure that monetary policy effects that are in the tail of the distribution are not driving their results References

-References

 Alessandri, Piergiorgio; Oscar Jorda and Fabrizio Venditti (2023).
 “Decomposing the Monetary Policy Multiplier,” Federal Reserve Bank of San Francisco working paper No. 2023-14